 Starting the Conversation about Senior Living Communities

-When you’re helping your parents deal with the challenges of the retirement years, get guidance from experts: The Atrium at Navesink Harbor and Springpoint, our parent organization.
+When you’re helping your parents deal with the challenges of the retirement years, get guidance from experts: The Atrium at Navesink Harbor in Red Bank, NJ and Springpoint, our parent organization.
 Springpoint is New Jersey’s largest nonprofit provider of senior living and care services.
 Families turn to us for sound advice on healthcare, wellness and financial issues.
 Our first obligation is to give good counsel and offer options so that you and your parents can make well-informed decisions together, no matter what you decide.

-You’ll find resources right here on this website, but please contact us online with your questions on any senior care issue.
+You’ll find resources right here on this web site, but please contact us online with your questions on any senior care issue.

 Approaching the topic about downsizing a home and moving to a senior living community doesn’t have to be a stressful situation.
 Before talking to your parents, it’s important to be prepared, gather your thoughts, put ideas down on paper or create a list of topics to help you stay focused.
 Additionally, be prepared with answers to the common objections about moving to a senior living community.
 These objections usually include:

 Too often, people decide that they’re ready when a health crisis strikes.
 By that time, they have fewer options – and the choices they do have are more expensive.

 The time to start looking at senior living is before they’re “ready” – while they’re healthy, can participate in the decision-making process and can take full advantage of community life.
 Our residents will usually tell you, “I wish I’d come here five years ago.”

 Are they ready for fewer household chores and more free time for the things they love?
 Are they ready for wonderful dining, new friends and stimulating fun?
 The best way to find out is to visit us, so they can see for themselves.
 Schedule a personal tour today.